By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-Yes, it is not only possible to get a DUI or DWI while drinking beer, it is remarkably common.
+Yes, it is not only possible to get a DUI or DWI while drinking beer, but it is also remarkably common.

 Lots of people fool themselves into thinking that if they drink beer or wine they are not going to have a problem.
 The truth of the matter is that beer contains alcohol and anything that contains alcohol can get you drunk.

 It is common for someone who has a problem with intoxication once to tell themselves that if they just skipped the hard stuff they will be all right.
 Sometimes their family and friends encourage this delusion.